strata-mvc/strata/docs/controllers.md

 In the case where you have created a page in Wordpress and need to include dynamic values inside the view's template, you must use shortcodes.

-In the example earlier, a shortcode named `my_short_code` is generated and will point to `SchoolController::getCustomAction()`.
-This means that in Wordpress' WYSIWYG, entering `[my_short_code]` in the post body will print out whatever is returned by `SchoolController::getCustomAction()`.
+In the example earlier, a shortcode named `my_short_code` is generated and will point to `SongController::getCustomAction()`.
+This means that in Wordpress' WYSIWYG, entering `[my_short_code]` in the post body will print out whatever is returned by `SongController::getCustomAction()`.
 Note that the permalink of this page must be caught by a route in order for the controller to be instanciated and the shortcode to be applied.

 Calling shortcodes like these is also useful when using the [FormHelper]({{ site.baserl }}/docs/helpers/formhelper/).